jnozzi/cocoadev.com/markdown/AnimationTechniquesAndCocoa.md

 Problem: Image doesn't seem to move at all.

 Solution: Make sure you're telling the object's view to redraw the proper area;  make doubly sure that you're telling the right view to redraw.
-You can use General/NSLogs or GDB for these purposes.
+You can use NSLogs or GDB for these purposes.
 If you are doing what you're supposed to, try other things- make sure your drawing or animation code is called.
 Be creative.

 Remember-- programming is fun.

-General/JoeOsborn
+JoeOsborn

 ----

-Discussion on timing techniques refactored to General/AnimationTimingAndCocoaDiscussion.
+Discussion on timing techniques refactored to AnimationTimingAndCocoaDiscussion.

 ----

 It looks like Apple is making some efforts in this area....
-See General/NSAnimation? and General/NSViewAnimation?, both added in 10.4 ....
+See NSAnimation? and NSViewAnimation?, both added in 10.4 ....
 I don't know about the rest of you, but I kind of wanted an easy way to do Quicksilver-like animations, and finding those articles in Apple's dev docs made me happy.

 --

-Does anyone have any working method for swapping the content view of a window with a fade (i.e. when switching prefence panes in sys prefs) This should be easy with General/NSViewAnimation, but my handful of tests produced horrible results - where should one begin?
+Does anyone have any working method for swapping the content view of a window with a fade (i.e. when switching prefence panes in sys prefs) This should be easy with NSViewAnimation, but my handful of tests produced horrible results - where should one begin?

-There is some downloadable code in the General/CoreImage section which does what you want.
+There is some downloadable code in the CoreImage section which does what you want.

 ----

-I just published Flipr, sample code to do widget-like window flipping - it's a category on General/NSWindow, and uses General/CoreImage and General/NSAnimation.
+I just published Flipr, sample code to do widget-like window flipping - it's a category on NSWindow, and uses CoreImage and NSAnimation.

 Details and downloads here: http://www.brockerhoff.net/src/index.html

-*General/RainerBrockerhoff*
+*RainerBrockerhoff*

 ----

-I am working on getting animations to work in an General/OpenGL-based game.
+I am working on getting animations to work in an OpenGL-based game.
 The animation system is working, except that things are *very* jerky when the app first starts.
 My log for the first few frames is like this (FPS should be 60.0):

 2009-03-15 15:04:48.885 Bouncies[3193] FPS: 3.834378
 2009-03-15 15:04:48.974 Bouncies[3193] FPS: 12.164340